 Did you know?

 - The Canada caregiver credit has replaced the infirm dependant, caregiver, and family caregiver tax credits for 2017 and later years.
-While the amounts that may be claimed under the new credit are generally consistent with the former system, there are some differences.
+While the amounts that may be claimed under this credit are generally consistent with the former system, there are some differences.
 For example, the Canada caregiver credit is not available in respect of non-infirm seniors residing with their adult children.

 - Senior citizens and persons with disabilities can claim a 15% non-refundable home accessibility tax credit on up to $10,000 a year of eligible home renovation or alteration expenditures that improve home accessibility or safety (maximum credit of $1,500 a year).

 Charitable donations: The federal tax credit for donations is available in two stages ― a low-rate 15% credit on the first $200 of donations and a high-rate (33% and/or 29%) credit on the remainder.
-Higher-income donors can claim a 33% tax credit on the portion of donations made from income that is subject to the 33% highest marginal tax rate.9 Otherwise, the 29% rate applies.
+Higher-income donors can claim a 33% tax credit on the portion of donations made from income that is subject to the 33% highest marginal tax rate.7 Otherwise, the 29% rate applies.

 Did you know?